The Lost Rivers of the Garden of Eden - Found

 The Gihon is spoken of as: "Gihon: the same is it that compasseth the whole land of Ethiopia" which is the African land area west of the Red Sea and southward.
 Of course, the political boundaries of what we call Ethiopia today were certainly different in Biblical times, but the general area is correct.
 And if a river formerly flowed down what is now the Red Sea basin and southward into Africa at the Afar Triangle, it would certainly fit the description of a river that "compasseth the whole land of Ethiopia."
 (Genesis 2:13)

-All 4 of these rivers have one thing in common: All are connected to the Great Rift system.
+All four of these rivers have one thing in common: All are connected to the Great Rift system.
 And that is the key to the mystery.
-Two of the rivers of Eden were to the north of Israel, the active remnants of which presently originate out of Turkey to the north and two other fossil rivers flowed south of Israel.
+Two of the rivers of Eden were to the north of Israel, the active remnants of which presently originate out of Turkey to the north.
+The two other rivers of Eden were to the south of Israel.
 The geographical "center" of these four points of flow is neither Turkey nor Kuwait; the center is somewhere near the general region of present day Israel and Jordan.

 The Bible itself lends further credence to Israel (or someplace nearby) as the location of the Garden of Eden.
 If you run the name "Eden" through a search of the Bible, among several references the following ones provide some insightful clues: